Dmytro Bahalii: Life after 1917

 Until 1917, he was a member of the Constitutional Democratic Party and the State Council.
 Following the February Revolution, he voluntarily handed over his mayoral seat of Kharkiv to the Socialist-Revolutionary Vladimir Karelin.

 Dmitry Ivanovich viewed the revolutionary events of February–March 1917 as an opportunity for the development of Ukrainian science and culture.
 Thanks to his efforts and public pressure, several Ukrainian gymnasiums were opened in Kharkiv in the fall of 1917, and permanent Ukrainian language courses for teachers were established at the local commercial institute.

 From 1918, he served as the chairman of the Historical and Philological Department and a member of the Presidium of the Ukrainian Academy of Sciences.
 In the 1920s, he taught the history of Ukraine at a higher school while simultaneously researching the history of Sloboda, Left-Bank, and Southern Ukraine in the 15th-18th centuries.
 He was a full member of the Archaeographic Commission of the Central Archival Administration of the Ukrainian SSR and the scientific editor of the journal Arkhivna Pravo.

 Starting in the 1930s, Bahalii faced repression by the Soviets.
 He died of pneumonia on 9 February 1932, aged 74.

 Family

-He had a daughter — Olga Dmitrievna Bagalei-Tatarinova, a historian.
+His wife was Maria, (née Oleksandrovych) and the couple had four children.
+His second-oldest child was Olga Dmitrievna Bagalei-Tatarinova, a historian.